ckeditor/ckeditor5/docs/features/ui-language.md

 	// Define webpack plugins ...
 		plugins: [
 			new CKEditorWebpackPlugin( {
-				// Main language that will be built in to the main bundle.
+				// Main language that will be built into the main bundle.
 				language: 'en',

 				// Additional languages that will be emitted to the `outputDirectory`.
-				// This option can be set to array of language codes or `'all'` to build all found languages.
+				// This option can be set to an array of language codes or `'all'` to build all found languages.
 				// The bundle is optimized for one language when this option is omitted.
 				additionalLanguages: 'all',

-				// outputDirectory - optional directory for emitted translations, `'translations'` by default, relative to the webpack's output.
+				// Optional directory for emitted translations.
+Relative to the webpack's output.
+				// Defaults to `'translations'`.
+				// outputDirectory: 'ckeditor5-translations',

-				// strict - will cause the building process to fail if an error is found during the building process.
+				// Whether the build process should fail if an error occurs.
+				// Defaults to `false`.
+				// strict: true,

-				// verbose - will cause logging all warnings into the console } ),
+				// Whether to log all warnings to the console.
+				// Defaults to `false`.
+				// verbose: true
+			} ),

 			// Other webpack plugins...